 Oral transmission in ruminants and wildlife appears to be limited but may contribute to circulation and transmission of BTV8 during periods of low vector activity.
 Previously, oral transmission of BTV was only hypothesised to occur in bluetongue-endemic countries when wild carnivores consumed BTV-infected carcasses (Alexander et al. 1994).
-Two captive Eurasian lynx showed clinical signs of bluetongue after being fed foetal and stillborn ruminants from farms in a region of Belgium with a high incidence of bluetongue (Jauniaux et al. 2008).
-No deaths in other animals, including ruminants, occurred at the zoo at the time.

-- Transmission of BTV8 between penned parturient cattle in the absence of vectors in Northern Ireland is presumed to have occurred from ingestion of infected placenta (Menzies et al. 2008). - Backx et al. (2008; 2009) demonstrated transmission of BTV8 to calves fed colostrum which was artificially spiked with BTV8.
+- Two captive Eurasian lynx showed clinical signs of bluetongue after being fed foetal and stillborn ruminants from farms in a region of Belgium with a high incidence of BTV8 infection (Jauniaux et al. 2008).
+No deaths in other animals, including ruminants, occurred at the zoo at the time. - Transmission of BTV8 between penned parturient cattle in the absence of vectors in Northern Ireland is presumed to have occurred from ingestion of infected placenta (Menzies et al. 2008). - Backx et al. (2008; 2009) demonstrated transmission of BTV8 to calves fed colostrum which was artificially spiked with BTV8.
 One of five calves became PCR positive to BTV8 at eight days post partum, seroconverted 25 days later and remained PCR positive for 70 days.
-It is not known if BTV8 is excreted in colostrum or milk, through viral contamination of blood cells (Backx et al. 2009).
+It is not known if BTV8 is excreted in colostrum or milk, through viral contamination of blood cells (Backx et al. 2009; Saegerman et al. 2011). - Transmission of BTV11 to calves that were fed BTV-contaminated colostrum was demonstrated recently in the United States (Mayo et al. 2010).